romamik/blog.romamik.com/src/content/blog/2025-09-27-dyn-trait-impl-lifetime.md

 }
 ```

+Note that here we are writing an `impl` block **for a trait object type** (`dyn Trait`), not implementing a trait for a concrete type.
+This is relatively uncommon in Rust.
+A familiar example from the standard library is `impl dyn Any`, which defines inherent methods on the trait object itself, but does **not** include an explicit lifetime.

 While the question is totally unrelated to the lifetime in this snippet, it made me wonder why it is there.
 Interestingly, the code also happily compiles without mentioning the lifetime:

 ```rs